tjamcas/DJ4E-ClassNotes/4-UsingJavaScriptJQueryJSON/UsingJavaScriptJQueryJSON_Week2_Notes.md

         j.party();
         s.party();
         ```
-            -	the keyword “new” is used to create a new instance of a class – i.e., create an object
+            -	the keyword `new` is used to create a new instance of a class – i.e., create an object

 -	You may see JavaScript  code that has different syntax from the form and example above – be aware that the code may have been written with ES6